CaptainLost/Uniject/README.md

 In order to populate the constructor argument, we must also bind this argument.
 -->

-Next we need to have somewhere to inject our dependency, let's create a class _‘Service1’_:
+Next we need to have somewhere to inject our dependency, let's create a class _‘Service1’_ and mark targets with inject attribute:
 ```cs
 using Uniject;
 using UnityEngine;